Newtanmukh/PBS-Tutorial/Cloud Bursting/README.txt

 5) also, make sure to restart the pbs inside the mom. only after doing all these steps, will the created nodes will be in free states.

-NOTE :
-* I am assuming that there would be no running containers when we are running tis python script.
-* ALso, by default the containers will get added to 'bridge' network. incase the user manually add the containers to some other networks, we will have to do modifications on our code.